keinaju/MultiUserSpaceServer/README.md

 Items are generated with item generators.
 Command to create a new item:

 ```
 new item
 ```

 Command to create a new item generator:

 ```
 new <itemname> item generator
 ```

-### Room pools and obscurities
+### Room pools and curiosities

-In addition to connections to other rooms, rooms can contain 'obscurities', which open connections to more rooms.
+In addition to connections to other rooms, rooms can contain 'curiosities', which open connections to more rooms.
-Players are free to explore these obscurities, which will generate more rooms on-demand-basis.
+Players are free to explore these curiosities, which will generate more rooms on-demand-basis.
 Command to explore a room:

 ```
 explore
 ```

 The previously created rooms can be registered in user defined room pools.
 Command to create a new room pool:

 ```
 new room pool
 ```

 Command to add rooms to a room pool:

 ```
 add <roomname> in room pool <roompoolname>
 ```

 Room pools provide a list of prototype rooms that can be used to generate more of them.
-The obscurity inside the room can refer to any single room pool.
+The curiosity inside the room can refer to any single room pool.
 This allows the game world to extend itself.